bifravst/bifravst/docs/firmware/BuildingOnGitHub.md

-# Compiling using GitHub actions
+# Building using GitHub actions

 Since it is a tedious effort to build the application, you can leverage GitHub Actions (which is free for open-source projects) to build the application for